Aurelian-C/React-Summary_App/src/markdowns/10_React_custom_Hooks/Reusing_logic_with_Custom_Hooks.md

 # Reusing Logic with Custom Hooks

 React comes with several built-in Hooks like `useState`, `useContext`, and `useEffect`.
 Sometimes, you’ll wish that there was a Hook for some more specific purpose: for example, to fetch data, to keep track of whether the user is online, or to connect to a chat room.
-You might not find these Hooks in React, but you can create your own Hooks for your application’s needs.
+You might not find these Hooks in React, but ==you can create your own Hooks for your application’s needs.==

 ==You can create custom Hooks, compose them together, pass data between them, and reuse them between components.
 As your app grows, you will write fewer Effects by hand because you’ll be able to reuse custom Hooks you already wrote.== There are also many excellent custom Hooks maintained by the React community.